JoshRand/EnrolleeBackend/README.md

 # EnrolleeBackend

 EnrolleeBackend is a Java and Spring Boot based web application backend.
 Its purpose is to provide simple API request routes for the use of manipulating data in a MongoDB database.
-The documentation for the API can be found here: https://documenter.getpostman.com/view/12598764/TVRoZ6xj

 ## API Documentation & Usage
 [POSTMAN DOCUMENTATION](https://documenter.getpostman.com/view/12598764/TVRoZ6xj)